-This is not the only way to price artwork, but it’s one that keeps my selling art prices consistent.
+This is not the only way to price your artwork, but it’s one that keeps my prices consistent.
 Keep in mind that my prices were much lower 10 years ago when my artwork was relatively unknown to collectors.
 It’s important to note here that when I have a great selling year, I raise my prices by 10 percent.
 When the economy is poor or my sales are slow, I don’t raise prices at all.

-I hope this give you a place to start.
+I hope this will give you a place to start.
 If you’re just selling at local outdoor shows and are entering the art market, I would suggest that you keep your dollar amount much lower than mine.
 I’ve been selling my work for 14 years.
 There are ways that I could increase the worth and therefore the price of my art, but I’ll talk about that in a later blog post.

 Lori Woodward is a talented artist who not only sells paintings, but creates informational blogs for the art community.
 To learn more from Lori and read more about working as an artist, visit her website, here.